indutny/blog/posts/c.cpp-in-node.md

 ### Cache and Reuse

 Cache and reuse instances of objects that are expensive to create and are allocated often.
-This is one is the same as a manual memory allocation in C++.
+This is one is similar to manual memory allocation in C++.

 ```javascript
 function Parser() {